 This post includes affiliate links.

-When I recently drop in my car I got to see one of the most beautiful sunsets I have seen in a long time.
-The colors were so bright going from a strong red to orange to light blue until it reached the dark blue already showing some signs of appearing stars.
+While on a ride in my car recently, I was able to see one of the most beautiful sunsets I have seen in a long time.
+The colors were so bright, going from a strong red to orange to light blue until it reached the dark blue already showing some signs of appearing stars.

 The sunset was similar although not the same as the one below.
 Unfortunately I could not take a picture as I was the one driving.